 In June 2020, Poetry In Voice will publish the second issue of VOICES/VOIX, our student poetry journal.
 If you are a student in grades 9 through 12 (Sec.
-3, 4 & 5 and CEGEP 1 in Quebec), we encourage you to send us your original poems via our submission form.
+3, 4 & 5 and CEGEP 1 in Quebec), we encourage you to send us your original poem via our submission form.
 We will be open for submissions from October 1, 2019 to April 30, 2020.

 Reading and writing poetry can be a telescope or a magnifying glass to life’s everyday details that you might not normally notice.
 The possibilities are endless with poetry, but to be accepted to our journal, your submitted poem(s) must be written using ONE of the following methods: